 Everything is Fine designed by Jackie Crawford

-Posed vs Unposed: The pose is such an important aspect of your holiday photo to consider.
-Do you want a more professional look that is organized or would you rather capture your family in a casual and organic interaction?
+Consider Posed vs Unposed Photos: The pose is such an important aspect of your holiday photo to consider.
+Do you want a more professional look that is organized and posed or would you rather capture your family in a casual and organic interaction that is more candid?
 Sometimes an action shot of your children playing or jumping can be the perfect look to capture your family spirit.

-Clothing Choice: With ugly Christmas sweaters, cute matching family pajamas, and your children’s favorite ballerina tutu or sports jersey, it can be tough to agree on a family look for your holiday card.
-A few quick concepts are listed below.
-For even more ideas, be sure to read through our list of 12 Christmas outfit tips.
+Clothing Choice: With ideas like ugly Christmas sweaters, cute matching family pajamas and your children’s favorite ballerina tutu or sports jersey, it can be tough to agree on a family look for your holiday card.
+A few quick concepts are listed here to spark your creativity.
+For even more ideas, be sure to read through our list of 13 Christmas outfit tips.

 Sliding Merry designed by Makewells

-Include the Pet: Don’t forget Fido!
+Make Your Fur baby the Focus: Don’t forget Fido!
 We have assembled a great list of tips for including your pets in holiday cards.
 We cover topics such as how to keep your dog’s attention for the photo, how to keep them comfortable during the photo shoot, and even fun poses to consider.
 And of course, if you have a cute doggie outfit, you don’t want to forget that either!
 Be sure to check out our collection of pet holiday cards.

 Refined Christmas designed by Penguin Creative

 Once you have your holiday card designed, you will still want to compose a warm personalized greeting.
-If you are having a severe spell of writer's block, we have compiled a list of what to say in your holiday card to get your creative juices going.
-We even have some sayings fitting for the strange year 2020 has been.
+If you are having a severe spell of writer's block, we have compiled alist of what to say in your holiday card to get your creative juices going.
+We even have some sayings tailored to the ongoing strangeness of 2021.
 Some quick ideas include: